astropy/astropy-APEs/APE21.rst

   releases, other releases every 6 months (e.g., v6.1) as "minor", and bug fixing releases (e.g., v6.1.2) as "bugfix" releases.
-* Minimize as much as possible any changes that break API or change results in minor releases, but being pragmatic and accepting such changes if they would not affect many users.
+* Minimize as much as possible any changes that break API or change results in minor releases, but be pragmatic and occasionally allow such changes if they would not affect many users.
 * Add deprecation warnings or future warnings in minor and major releases but only go through with the breaking changes in major releases (either the next major